Policy Brief

 For 2023 the following points were listed –

-- The decarbonization unit will set quantified emissions reductions targets in departmental operational business plans
+- The decarbonisation unit will set quantified emissions reductions targets in departmental operational business plans.

-On 18 July 2023 the Government published Carbon Neutral Roadmap Progress Report.
+On 18 July 2023, the Government published the Carbon Neutral Roadmap Progress Report.
 This did not report progress against the specific targets in the Roadmap but rather reported progress generally.
 The accompanying press release reported that “among the many milestones, outlined in the report, are:

 - The e-bike incentive scheme was launched in January 2023.
 More than £32,000 worth of vouchers have so far been redeemed.